wp-plugins/funny-video-online/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

 Plugin "Funny video online" displays Funny video on your blog.
-Add Funny YouTube videos to your sidebar on your blog using  a widget There are over 10,000 video clips.
+Add Funny YouTube videos to your sidebar on your blog using  a widget.
+There are over 10,000 video clips.

 == Description ==

 Plugin "Funny video online" displays Funny video on your blog.
 There are over 10,000 video clips.
 Add Funny YouTube videos to your sidebar on your blog using  a widget.
 Video are saved on our database, so you don't need to have space for all that information.

 <b>Try the Demo</b>

 If you're interested in seeing what a default installation of Funny video online has to offer, try out the <a target="_blank" href="http://www.springfail.com/">Funny video online</a>

 == Installation ==